yanyanwangesd/landscape_physiographic_patchness/README.md

 The patch model uses topographic data (location and height, _x_, _y_, _z_ ) of landscape evolution models (LEMs) to calculate patches that are defined by physiographic parameters.

 ## 3. Numerical definition of patches
 Topographic data from LEMs are read into the MATLAB code.
 The topography data are interpolated onto a regular grid when necessary because some LEMs use irregular grids.
 Physiographic parameters are calculated for elemental surfaces.
-When defining a combination of ranges of physiographic parameters, elemental surfaces that meet this combination would form clusters on the (_x_, _y_) plane, shown as the dark cluster on the figure below.
+When defining a combination of ranges of physiographic parameters, elemental surfaces that meet this combination would form clusters on the (_x_, _y_) plane, shown as the dark cluster in the figure below.
 These patches are then identified with image functions in MATLAB.
 ![escarpment_topo_example_patch](https://github.com/yanyanwangesd/landscape_physiographic_patchness/assets/108676831/8f08157a-02d8-4e97-a52b-2a966415c59d)

 ## 4. Patch change types